smb685/ReadMEGen/sample_readme/README.md

 - [Questions](#questions)

 ## Installation Instructions:
-Installation instructions: npm init npm i inquier
+Installation instructions: use npm install for the dependencies and the starter code given.

 ## Usage:
-Usage instructions: to generate a readme
+Usage instructions:

 ## Contributing:
 Want to contriubte?
 Here's the guidelines: none